 The evening program offers many activities — including basketball, flag football, a game room, cooking and tutoring — to young people ages 14-19 and runs Monday through Saturday, from 6 to 9 p.m

 BGR is also a model site of the PAL/ProHoops training camp, which offers comprehensive basketball clinics designed to develop skill, endurance and confidence on the court.
-The clinics take place on Fridays and Saturdays from 5 to 9 p.m. and are linked to a basketball league that takes place Monday and Wednesday at BGR.
+The clinics take place on Fridays and Saturdays from 5 to 9 p.m. and are linked to a basketball league that takes place during the week at BGR.

-BGR hosts GED classes, in conjunction with Literacy Partners and the Settlement's Workforce Development Center.
-Classes are held from noon to 3 p.m.
+BGR hosts GED classes, in conjunction with BMCC and the Settlement's Workforce Development Center.
+Classes are held from 9 a.m. to 1 p.m.
 Monday through Thursday.
-Interested students should call Literacy Partners at 212.725.9200.
+Interested students should call BGR at 212.686.8888.

 Summer Camp Services